One of the most important rituals in your skincare routine is scrubbing or exfoliating your skin.

 10 drops rosemary oil

-For this rosemary sea salt body scrub you need virgin coconut oil in soft, creamy (but not liquid) consistency.
+You need virgin coconut oil in soft, creamy (but not liquid) consistency to make this rosemary sea salt body scrub.

 If you use coconut oil that’s liquid, you will have to add more salt to it for easy application.